nilic/nilic.github.io/_posts/2015-03-12-trying-out-coreos-on-vsphere.md

 ## CoreOS quickstart

-After logging in for the first time, you can start running containers.
+After logging in for the first time, you'll probably want to start building and running containers.
 Obviously, Docker comes preinstalled and CoreOS currently uses BTRFS as the filesystem for storing images and containers:

 ```
 core@core557 ~ $ docker -v